tpankratz1/Pewlett_Hackard_Analysis/README.md

 ##### *Table*
 ![Table](./Resources/mentor_eligible_by_title_table.png)

 With 72,458 total employees soon to retire, a calculation was done to determine the ratio of mentors to new hires, by title.
-This will give a better understanding of the opportunities and gaps for mentoring:
+This gives a better understanding of the opportunities and gaps for mentoring.
+Some of the following title areas appear to have adequate mentorship, while others do not:
 - Staff: 7,636/427 = 17:1 ratio (IE, 17 new Staff positions per mentor)
 - Senior Engineer: 25,916/409 = 63:1 ratio
 - Senior Staff: 24,926/297 = 83:1 ratio